Inc21/tic-tac-toe-pp2/README.md

 ![](/assets/images/readme_images/winner_x.png)
 ![](/assets/images/readme_images/winner_o.png)
 ![](/assets/images/readme_images/draw.png)
-  - Displayed after all squares are filled or there is a winner.
+  - Displayed after all squares are filled or when there is a winner.
   - "Play Again" button at the bottom of the the screen re-loads the game.

   __Rules__